harrison-daniel/password-generator/README.md

 JavaScript Challenge: Password Generator.

-Create an application that generates a random password based on criteria they've selected (Password Length, Character Punctuation, use of Numbers and Special Characters).
+Create an application that generates a random password based on criteria selected (Password Length, Character Punctuation, use of Numbers and Special Characters).

 ## User Story